A.C.E. Language Institute at Montana State University

 - You can choose to live with one or more other students

-- Since the university residence life staff places you, they can help if you have a problem
+- The university residence life staff can help if you have a problem

 - Living in a homestay will teach you about U.S. daily life and culture